ajitgoel/CommonMembership/README.md

 			- [ ] Add edit, delete links below each row.
 			- [ ] clicking on email should navigate user to user edit screen.
 		- [ ] 3.
 Import users using CSV file
-			- [ ] use https://github.com/VeliovGroup/Meteor-Files to upload files and add users into system.
 		- [ ] 4.
 Export users to CSV file
 	- [ ] b.
 Register user screen
 		- [x] ~~disable button when submitting form.~~